U.S. Route 50 in West Virginia

 U.S. Route 50 (US 50) in West Virginia runs from the border with Ohio to Virginia, passing briefly through Garrett County, Maryland, and following the Northwestern Turnpike.
 Prior to the U.S. Highway System it was West Virginia Route 1 and in the 1930s, the road was not finished in Maryland.
 Today the section of US 50 from Clarksburg to Parkersburg on the Ohio River is part of Corridor D of the Appalachian Development Highway System.

-For much of its length, Route 50 roughly parallels the North Bend Rail Trail and crosses the trail at three places.
+Between Parkersburg and Wolf Summit, Route 50 roughly parallels the North Bend Rail Trail and crosses the trail at three places.

 Route description

 Western segment

 US 50 crosses the Ohio River on a bridge, with Blennerhassett Island in the middle of the river.
 It continues as a freeway with two interchanges at Route 892, and runs concurrently with Route 68 starting at the second interchange up to where it exits and heads into downtown Parkersburg.
 US 50 stays on the southern shore of the Little Kanawha River, intersecting Route 14 and then after crossing the river, Route 47 and Route 618 before becoming a divided expressway at the I-77 interchange.
 US 50 then briefly turns south before heading east through the forest.
 South of Deerwalk, the route runs concurrently with Route 31 for a few miles.
 In Ellenboro, US 50 has an interchange with Route 16, providing access into the town; an intersection with Route 74 does the same for Pennsboro, and several miles later, Route 18 for West Union.
 Route 23 intersects the highway west of East Salem and Bristol.

 Upon entering Clarksburg, there is a diamond interchange with US 19 and Route 20 before US 50 passes through the town as a freeway, with several interchanges, including another with Route 20.
 After an interchange with I-79, US 50 becomes Main Street, passing through the city of Bridgeport and intersecting Route 131 and passing south of the North Central West Virginia Airport.
 The route intersects Route 279 and then runs concurrently with US 250 until just before US 50 enters Fetterman and then Grafton.
 US 50 intersects US 119 in the eastern part of the city before continuing east through Thornton and curving through the mountains to Evansville.
 Route 92 briefly runs concurrently with the highway, and Route 26 intersects the route near Fellowsville.
 After several miles through the forest, Route 72 briefly runs concurrently with the highway before US 50 continues east into Aurora and intersects Route 24.
 Then, US 50 crosses into Maryland.